nodejs/node/onboarding.md

       comments to block the pull request from landing.

 * What belongs in Node.js:
-  * Opinions vary – it’s good to have a broad collaborator base for that reason!
+  * Opinions vary – it's good to have a broad collaborator base for that reason!
   * If Node.js itself needs it (due to historical reasons), then it belongs in Node.js.
     * That is to say, `url` is there because of `http`, `freelist` is there